31 March 2025

 This includes rethinking traditional talent pathways and supporting greater career mobility, bolstering flexible and family friendly work practices and job design, investing in inclusive leadership capabilities and continuing to embed a culture of safety, inclusion and respect at work.

-Our commitment to DEI is unwavering as we seek to harness the power of diversity in helping our 3.4 million members achieve their best financial position in retirement.
+Our commitment to DEI is unwavering as we seek to harness the power of diversity in helping The Fund’s 3.5 million members achieve their best financial position in retirement.
 Overcoming the barriers to equality takes time through long term systemic change, and we will continue to transparently report our progress and learnings to hold ourselves accountable every step of the way.